Danger: Diabolik: Further films, TV series and radio dramas

 In the early 2000s, a new film based on Diabolik, directed by Christophe Gans and starring Mark Dacascos and Monica Bellucci, was in development.
 Gans opined that "The Bava film is unique and I'd never, ever want to copy it.
 But let's see where we can take Diabolik today for a totally new and different Pop art experience."
 The film did not go into production.
 In 2002, screenwriter and Diabolik historian Mario Gomboli announced that a French production of Diabolik was to be made with a contemporary setting from a script written by Carlo Lucarelli and Giampiero Rigosi.
 The script was completed in April 2007, with filming set to begin in January 2008, but the production stalled.
 In 2012, Sky Group, in conjunction with Sky France and Sky Italia, produced a teaser trailer for a second proposed live-action TV series based on Diabolik, but the series did not enter production.

-In December 2018, RAI Cinema president Paolo del Brocco announced that a new adaptation of Diabolik was in development, with the Manetti Bros. directing and co-writing the screenplay with Michelangelo La Neve and Gomboli.
-The cast includes Luca Marinelli as Diabolik, Miriam Leone as Eva, Valerio Mastandrea as Ginko, and Serena Rossi, Alessandro Roja and Claudia Gerini in currently-unspecified roles.
-The film was originally set to be released in Italy by 01 Distribution on December 31, 2020, but was then pushed back to December 16, 2021, due to the second wave of the COVID-19 pandemic in Italy.
+In December 2018, Rai Cinema president Paolo del Brocco announced that a new adaptation of Diabolik was in development, with the Manetti Bros. directing and co-writing the screenplay with Michelangelo La Neve and Gomboli.
+The cast includes Luca Marinelli as Diabolik, Miriam Leone as Eva, Valerio Mastandrea as Ginko, in addition to Serena Rossi, Alessandro Roja and Claudia Gerini.
+The film was originally set to be released in Italy by 01 Distribution on 31 December 2020, but was then pushed back to 16 December 2021, due to the second wave of the COVID-19 pandemic in Italy.
 In April 2021, two sequels to the film were announced, which are scheduled to begin back-to-back production in October.